sojourner-alpha/sojourner-alpha/README.md

 - 👋 hello, world
 - 🖥️ desktop=pc; laptop=mac; pi=ubuntu
 - 💭 driven by curiosity, first principles, and building
-- ⚡ 1/2 of 2 man team based in Minneapolis and Seoul
 - 🔬 researching applications of A.I. on operations and finance
 - 🎯 focused on critical systems of energy, infrastructure and information
 - 🌱 building with Cursor + LLMs + databases + websites + web apps